lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-01-31-Russells_Paradox.md

 Frege's work in any significant way.
 Frege had indeed assumed unrestricted set comprehension, the fatal principle that leads to Russell's paradox.
-But he used it only once, to derive a much weaker consequence that could have been assumed as an axiom instead.
+But he used it only once, to derive a much weaker consequence that he could have taken as an axiom instead.
 The paradox did not damage Frege's work, which survives today as the predicate calculus.
-However, it devastated his intellectual framework.
+However, it laid waste to his intellectual worldview.

 ### Wider ramifications